Oliver Solberg: Rally career

 2022 saw Solberg return to Hyundai Motorsport's top-level team, driving as the third driver on selected events throughout the season.
-He shared the seat with Dani Sordo, with a best finish of 4th at Ypres Rally.
+He shared the seat with Dani Sordo, with a best finish of fourth at Ypres Rally.

 On October 6, 2022, it was announced that Solberg and Hyundai Motorsport would part ways at the end of the season at the end of the contract.

 For the 2023 season, Solberg contested a full season in the WRC2 category, piloting the new Škoda Fabia RS Rally2 for Toksport WRT.
 He concluded his WRC2 campaign with a second class victory of the season at Rally Chile, ending the year sixth in the standings.
 Solberg was retained by Škoda and Toksport for the 2024 season, with the Swede contesting another full WRC2 campaign.
 He finished the year as runner-up, winning three events and taking the championship battle with eventual champion Sami Pajari to the final round at Rally Japan.
 A crash at Rally Portugal and a puncture at Rally Chile ultimately cost Solberg the title, despite him winning more stages in WRC2 than any other driver in 2024.

 Off the back of finishing the season as WRC2 runner-up in 2024, Solberg parted ways with Škoda and Toksport WRT.
 On December 10, 2024, it was announced that Solberg would join Toyota Gazoo Racing WRT and Printsport for the 2025 season, contesting a full WRC2 campaign in the Toyota GR Yaris Rally2.
 At Rally Estonia, Solberg was given the opportunity to drive the Toyota GR Yaris Rally1 for his first top-line WRC start since the 2022 Rally New Zealand.
 He dominated the event, winning nine stages en route to his maiden WRC event victory.
-Solberg also leads the 2025 WRC2 Championship as of August 2025, with three event victories from five starts.
+In 2025, Solberg finished with five event victories from seven starts, on the way to winning the 2025 WRC2 Championship by 36 points.

+Off the back of an impressive 2025 season, Solberg secured a full time drive for the 2026 season with Toyota Gazoo Racing WRT.
+He has won two events across the season including the Monte Carlo Rally, as of September 2026.